It started as a hum.

 The first stage is the hardest to admit.

-For years I called it humility.
+What the four chapters coverFor years I called it humility.
 I told myself the work spoke for itself.
-What I couldn’t see was that staying hidden had stopped protecting me and started limiting everyone who needed what I knew.
+What I couldn't see was that staying hidden had stopped protecting me and started limiting everyone who needed what I knew.

 Seventeen browser tabs.
 Three unfinished courses.
 A note called "ideas" that keeps getting longer.
 The market doesn't pay for potential.
 It pays for a process that solves a specific problem for a specific person.

 Most people do the hard work, show up for a week or two, get some traction — and then life happens.
 Sustained influence is not about trying harder.
-It’s about building a system that doesn’t require heroic effort to keep going.
+It's about building a rhythm that doesn't require heroic effort to keep going.

-Thanks for Reading - Portia
+— Portia